tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Continue with the slides, show to students some of the companies that at currently using Amazon SageMaker and highlight the following:

-* **The Globe and Mail** is using Amazon SageMaker to build models to retain existing customers and acquire new ones.
+* [**The Globe and Mail**](https://www.cantechletter.com/newswire/the-globe-and-mail-selects-aws-as-its-preferred-cloud-provider/) is using Amazon SageMaker to build models to retain existing customers and acquire new ones.

-* **Novartis** is currently using Amazon SageMaker to build a computer vision-based model that will determine production line clearance.
+* [**Novartis**](https://aws.amazon.com/blogs/industries/aws-and-novartis-re-inventing-pharma-manufacturing/?cs=4) is currently using Amazon SageMaker to build a computer vision-based model that will determine production line clearance.

-* Using Amazon SageMaker engineers at **Coinbase** developed a machine learning-driven system that recognizes mismatches and anomalies in sources of user identification, allowing them to quickly take action against potential sources of fraud.
+* Using Amazon SageMaker engineers at [**Coinbase**](https://aws.amazon.com/machine-learning/customers/innovators/coinbase/?cs=3) developed a machine learning-driven system that recognizes mismatches and anomalies in sources of user identification, allowing them to quickly take action against potential sources of fraud.

-Now you will continue to demo Amazon SageMaker Studio.
-Open you web browser and log-in into the [AWS Management Console](https://console.aws.amazon.com/) with your root user.
+Now you will continue to demo how to get started with Amazon SageMaker Studio.
+Ask students to log-in into into the [AWS Management Console](https://console.aws.amazon.com/) using their root user and to follow your steps throughout the process.

 From the AWS Management Console, type `sagemaker` in the "Find Services" search box and choose `Amazon SageMaker` from the list.

 ![Launching Amazon SageMaker](Images/launching-sagemaker.png)

 Explain to students that Amazon SageMaker Studio is currently offered by AWS as a general available preview version from the US East (Ohio) AWS region.
-Since it's a preview version, some aspects of the user interface (UI) may vary over the time it's release as a final version.
+Since it's a preview version, some aspects of the user interface (UI) may vary over the time it's released as a final version.

-Despite it's a preview version, explain to students that it's is fully functional and can be used free of charge during its preview period.
+Despite they are going to use a preview version, explain to students that it's is fully functional and can be used free of charge during its preview period.

 In the Amazon SageMaker homepage, click on the "Amazon SageMaker Studio" at the left menu to continue.

 ![Opening Amazon SageMaker Studio](Images/open-sagemaker-studio.png)

 If you are not in the `US East (Ohio)` AWS region, you will see a warning message asking for switching to that region.
-Open de AWS regions list, select the `US East (Ohio)` AWS region, and click again in the "Amazon SageMaker Studio" option in the left menu.
+Open the AWS regions list, select the `US East (Ohio)` AWS region, and click again in the "Amazon SageMaker Studio" option in the left menu.

 ![Switching to the US East (Ohio) AWS Region](Images/switching-to-ohio.gif)

-Once you landed the Amazon SageMaker Studio homepage, explain to students that one of the main advantages of using this tool is that it deals with all the technical complexity of creating the Amazon SageMaker instances, a process that implies to deploy some [Amazon EC2 instances (similar to virtual machines)](https://aws.amazon.com/ec2/) and several privacy settings, that in a manual process may take a few hours.
+Once you landed the Amazon SageMaker Studio homepage, explain to students that one of the main advantages of using this tool is that it deals with all the technical complexity of creating Amazon SageMaker instances which is a process that implies to deploy some [Amazon EC2 instances (similar to virtual machines)](https://aws.amazon.com/ec2/) and several privacy settings; following a manual process may take a few hours.

 Continue by setting the initial configuration for Amazon SageMaker Studio, under the "Get Started" section, choose the "Quick Start" option and leave the default user name.